YHK-UEPlugins-Public/018_UEGaussianSplatting_Public/README.md

 # Issues Fixing

 ## 1. The "UEGS Model" is not visible?

+Note: The model or material is not visible, or the material appears as the default material.
+This issue is **fixed** in the Version **v1.1.2** of this plugin.
+Please make sure to update the plugin version to **v1.1.2** or above.

 ### This is because the material compiling did not succeed, need to recompile the following material.